-RCS Chat, Google's vision for the future of messaging, is slowly rolling out to people around the globe.
-However, rather than waiting on carriers to adopt the RCS standard, Google's taking matters into its own hands and enabling RCS Chat for all phones regardless of carrier in select countries — you just have to use its Messages app.
-If your phone is supported, here's how to enable RCS Chat features in Google Messages.
+RCS Chat, Google's vision for the future of messaging, is widely available around the globe.
+Rather than waiting on carriers to adopt the RCS standard, Google took matters into its own hands and enabled RCS Chat for all phones regardless of carrier — you just have to use its Messages app.
+If your phone is supported, here's how to enable RCS in Google Messages.

 - Open Google Messages on your Android phone.

 - If you don't have the app, you can download it for free.